Skip to main content

 Arguments

-• file_names: An optional list of file names to use for yielding data.
-Otherwise, all files that have already been found will be used. file_names is always provided when this method is called from the Dataset as part of a task.
+• data_keys: An optional list of data keys to use for yielding data.
+Otherwise, all data in the datasource will be considered. data_keys is always provided when this method is called from the Dataset as part of a task.

 FileSystemIterableSourceInferrable